-Upon leaving Québec, Grégoire attended Northwestern University, where she received a Master’s degree in Violin Performance and Pedagogy with Dr. Myron Kartman.
-She was also a member of the Civic Orchestra of Chicago for two seasons and worked with conductors Cliff Colnot, Mistlav Rostropovitch, Neemi Jarvi and Pierre Boulez, among others.
-Jenny Grégoire left Chicago to play one season with the New World Symphony, a professional training orchestra under the direction of Michael Tilson Thomas, in Miami, FL.
-The following year she was appointed concertmaster of the Mobile Symphony Orchestra and she has been holding this position since 2001.
-Jenny Grégoire is extremely sought-after in the southeast, as she is also concertmaster of the Tuscaloosa and Meridian Symphony Orchestras.
+Violinist Jenny Grégoire is Assistant Professor of Violin and String Area Coordinator at the University of Alabama.
+Born in Québec, Canada, Ms. Grégoire began to play violin when she was five.
+At age six, she was admitted in the pre-college division of the Québec Music Conservatoire where she studied with Jean Angers and Liliane Garnier-Le Sage and earned both undergraduate and graduate degrees in violin performance, with a minor in chamber music.
+Upon leaving Québec, Ms. Grégoire attended Northwestern University, where she received a Master’s degree in Violin Performance and Pedagogy with Dr. Myron Kartman.
+She was also a member of the Civic Orchestra of Chicago for two seasons and worked with conductors Cliff Colnot, Daniel Barenboim, Neeme Jarvi, Mstislav Rostropovich and Pierre Boulez, among others.
+Jenny Grégoire left Chicago to play one season with the New World Symphony, under the direction of Michael Tilson Thomas, in Miami, FL.
+Ms. Grégoire is currently concertmaster of the Mobile Symphony Orchestra, a position that she has held since 2001.
+She is extremely sought-after in the southeast, as she is also concertmaster of the Meridian, North Mississippi and Tuscaloosa Symphony Orchestras.